 6. Know your value, and be confident in your value.

 7. Model others.

 (A big Thank You to our loyal and lovely reader, Stefanie for the suggestion for this article.)

-(By the way, I’ve just published my brand new DVD titled “Becoming His One & Only!”… and right now it’s FREE for you to get a copy.
-Click HERE to find out more details and how you can get your man to fall deeper in love with you and beg you to be his one and only)
+(By the way, I’ve just published my brand new program titled “Becoming His One & Only!”… Click HERE to find out more details and how you can get your man to fall deeper in love with you and beg you to be his one and only)

 As always, offer your additions, objections or thoughts on this article, and share any examples you have of women who are poised, and whom you admire.